 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

-Webbing is used frequently for bag handles, it is super strong.
+Webbing is used frequently for bag handles as it is super strong.
 There is a variety available on the market, from cotton to nylon.
 If you shop around it is possible to find some striped or patterned versions.

 You can choose to decorate the web handle by, for instance adding a stripe of bias binding to one side of the webbing.